Then Moses said, “Now show me your glory.” (Ex 33:18)

 Have you ever wondered what Moses was expecting, or what he wanted, when he asked God to reveal His glory?

 - Moses had encountered the Presence of God in a burning bush

 - He had seen God’s power; all the miracles God performed in Egypt and since

 - He had lived daily with the Presence of God manifested as a pillar of cloud by day and fire by night

-- Moses had personal, face-to-face conversation in which he saw the form of God (Num 12:8)
+- Moses had a personal, face-to-face conversation in which he saw the form of God (Num 12:8)

-- He had seen the God’s Presence descend as fire upon Mount Sinai, the whole mountain shaken violently – and Moses climbed to commune with God.
+- He had seen God’s Presence descend as fire upon Mount Sinai, the whole mountain shook violently – and Moses climbed to commune with God.
 (Ex 19)